KankakeeCommunityCollege/recover-newsroom/_posts/2023-05-05-kcc-is-a-2023-military-friendly-school.md

 * Disability Services
 * Tutoring Services

+## **About Military Friendly® Schools**
+{: .h2}

-About Military Friendly® Schools: The Military Friendly® Schools list is created each year based on extensive research using public data sources from more than 8,800 schools nationwide, input from student veterans, and responses to the proprietary, data-driven Military Friendly® Schools survey from participating institutions.
+The Military Friendly® Schools list is created each year based on extensive research using public data sources from more than 8,800 schools nationwide, input from student veterans, and responses to the proprietary, data-driven Military Friendly® Schools survey from participating institutions.
 The survey questions, methodology, criteria and weighting were developed with the assistance of an independent research firm and an advisory council of educators and employers.
 The survey is administered for free and is open to all postsecondary schools that wish to participate.
 Criteria for consideration can be found at [www.militaryfriendly.com](file:///C:/Users/spizzoferrato/AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/SHQSB2DF/www.militaryfriendly.com).